MahmoudMMohammed/LogicMagnets/README.md

 # Logic Magnets Puzzle Game

-This project is a puzzle game involving logic magnets and smart search algorithms to solve the puzzle.
-The game features different types of pieces including Red Magnets, Purple Magnets, and Iron Pieces, each with unique movement behaviors.
-The goal is to move the pieces on the board to reach a specified end state.
+The Logic Magnets Puzzle Game involves a grid-based board where various types of pieces interact according to specific movement rules.
+The main goal is to solve the puzzle by moving the pieces to achieve a specific arrangement.

 ## State Description